 8. Blood Vessel Problems

 Several types of blood vessel problems in the brain or spine can mimic MS. This includes stroke from bleeding or clotting inside the brain.
 Stroke symptoms that mimic MS include visual changes, trouble walking, dizziness, and mental changes.
+Simple head trauma can also cause a brain hemorrhage (subdural hematoma) that may initially be overlooked, as happened to President Ronald Reagan in 1989.
 Blood vessel problems also can occur in the spinal cord, decreasing the blood supply to the cord and its nerves.
 This causes symptoms similar to progressive MS.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced